2025 ARTIST LINE-UP

 the legendary cyril neville

-plus DJ ANTWIGADEE!
+plus DJ sets by ANTWIGADEE!

 DIRTY DOZEN BRASS BAND